Migrating your files and folders from an old Mac to a new one is not that hard.

 Do the following on a Mac with a T2 chip (these chips enable) touch id.

 And if you have touch id on your M1 Mac, MacBook Pro or MacBook Air.
-Then you’ve one with the T2 chip in it.
+Then you have a T2 Mac.

 You can also check by.
 Logging into your Mac.
 Click on the Apple symbol (top left corner of your desktop screen).
 And from the Apple menu that come up choose About this Mac.

-Click on System Report from that screen.
-And from the list that comes up click on controller.
+From the System Report list that comes up click on controller.
 And it should say if you’ve a T2 security chip in your Mac.

 To reset the SMC.